 According to the research presented in the PYS 2024-2027 Nevada WIOA State Plan, major sectors and most industries in Nevada recovered from the COVID-19 pandemic in 2022.
-Overall, the State is 8% above pre-pandemic employment levels.
-In the two most populous cities in the State, "projections indicate that Las Vegas (Southern Nevada) employment will grow by 6.1% from 2024 and 2028 with total employment near 1.31 million while Reno (Northern Nevada) employment will grow by 4.6% over the next four years amounting in 300,000 people employed."
-(2024 Annual Report, Nevada Office of Workforce Innovation)

-Based on the Long-Term Industry Projections, 2018-2028, researched by the Department of Employment, Training, and Rehabilitation (DETR), the industry projections for the Las Vegas and Reno urban areas are very similar and consistent with OWINN's 2023 Annual Report.
+Overall, the state is 8% above pre-pandemic employment levels.
+In the two most populous cities in the state, it is predicted that Las Vegas (Southern Nevada) will experience employment growth of 9.5% and Reno (Northern Nevada) of 11.6% between 2023 and 2027.
+(2023 Annual Report & Strategic Plan, Governor's Office of Workforce Innovation) Based on the Long-Term Industry Projections, 2018-2028, researched by the Department of Employment, Training, and Rehabilitation (DETR), the long-term projections for the Las Vegas and Reno urban areas are very similar and consistent with GOWINN's research.